LionelDraghi/ArchiCheck/docs/tests/batik.md

 ```

- Java code test suite / Let's add dependencies to Browser and Rasterizer into a Transcoder class [Successful](tests_status.md#successful)
+Batik test suite / Let's add dependencies to Browser and Rasterizer into a Transcoder class [Successful](tests_status.md#successful)